-This photographic piece Telling a New Storey was long planned to be about the symbolically charged status of super-modern (usually corporate) urban architecture.
+This photographic piece Telling a New Storey was long planned to be about the symbolically charged status of corporate urban architecture.

 The myth of Whittington still holds sway over us.
 In the city we can transform ourselves.

 The piece uses projection, photographs and sculpture.
 The projections are symbolic of the city as palimpsest as well as asking the viewer to consider what is 'real', what is an illusion, and what is a reflection.
 The photographed tableaux include sculptural abstractions of the building type, and caused me to question where the boundaries of still life and landscape lie.